 Moody's Investors Service ("Moody's"), Standard & Poor's Rating Services (a division of the McGraw-Hill Companies, Inc.) ("S&P") and Fitch Ratings ("Fitch") have assigned their municipal bond ratings of Aa3, AA and AA, respectively, to the Bonds.
-Upon the issuance of the FSA Insured Bonds and the FGIC Insured Bonds (see BOND INSURANCE) the State anticipates that ratings of "Aaa", "AAA" and "AAA" will be assigned by Moody's, S&P and Fitch, respectively, to the Bonds which mature November 15 in the years 2012 through and including 2014 based on the bond insurance to be provided by FSA simultaneously with the delivery of the FSA Insured Bonds and to the Bonds which mature November 15 in the years 2015 through and including 2017 and 2020 through and including 2025 based on the bond insurance to be provided by FGIC simultaneously with the delivery of the FGIC Insured Bonds.
+Upon the issuance of the Insured Bonds (see BOND INSURANCE) the State anticipates that ratings of "Aaa", "AAA" and "AAA" will be assigned by Moody's, S&P and Fitch, respectively, to the Insured Bonds based on the bond insurance to be provided by Financial Security Assurance Inc. simultaneously with the delivery of the Insured Bonds.